Lupus590-MC/Players-Need-Not-Apply/readme.md

 * create golems and respawn the ender dragon?
 * go through a nether portal and end portal (maybe players get one turtle per dimention to start with? they could also each have enderchests to send items to each other)
 * claim chunks (command computer?)
+* modem activation, which means that turtles can't make networks and so item movement/storeage will be difficult

 # Should install some popular mods other than CC?